 If you close your browser without storing your application, you will lose all changes to the last page you were working on.

-Navigating in the application form
+Navigating the application form

-You can navigate between the various pages of the application form by clicking on the “Previous” and “Next” buttons at the top and bottom of the screen, or by using the menu in the left-hand column.
+You can navigate between the various pages of the application form by clicking on the “Previous” and “Next” buttons at the top and bottom of the screen or by using the menu in the left-hand column.

-Note that you should not use the “Back” function on your browser when you are working in eSøknad, as it will cause you to lose all changes that have not been saved in the section you are working in.
+Note that you should not use the “Back” function on your browser when working in eSøknad, as it will cause you to lose all changes that have not been saved in the section you are working in.

 The function “Save and check page” will only check the current page you are on.
 Use “Check full application” to check the entire application form.

 All fields marked with an asterisk (*) must be filled in.
-If the application contains errors or is incomplete, an error message will appear and the relevant parts of the application will be marked in red.
+If the application contains errors or is incomplete, an error message will appear, and the relevant parts of the application will be marked in red.
 It is not possible to submit an application that contains logical errors.